jjackson19862017/popworld2/readme.md

 - I have had a few poeple trying to help me on slack and tutor support, so thank you to Haley, Kitty, Jo and Feddie.

 - Its been 3 hours no with no sucecss so I will move on to the next bit and hopefully come back to this later.

+- Started working on the Auctions and Bids, and Kitty came back and said I should look at the images not being stored.
+Turns out I'd missed a / off the upload_to images/        HAPPY DAYS

+- Done my models, for the auctions and bids, did them together as they are in a way linked.
+Took me a while to get everything working, many attempts to get it working.
+At least im getting better with the views.py files now.
+That seems to be where my troubles lie.
+I have setup the auctions in Admin, however I will now try to do what I did with my products for the owner and setup it on the HTML side.
+Wish me luck.